solo-studios/nyx/README.md

             // If the modrinth task should fail silently failSilently = false
-            failSilently() // Alternative that sets it to true
+            withFailSilently() // Alternative that sets it to true

             // Enables/disables the detection of loaders
             detectLoaders = true
-            detectLoaders() // Alternative that sets it to true
+            withDetectLoaders() // Alternative that sets it to true

             // Enables/disables automatically adding the `dependsOn` information for upload files autoAddDependsOn = true
-            autoAddDependsOn() // Alternative that sets it to true
+            withAutoAddDependsOn() // Alternative that sets it to true

             // Configures the dependencies
             dependencies {